NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 These instructions do not cover how to setup a Kubernetes cluster.

-Please refer to [Install Kubernetes](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html) on how to install a Kubernetes Cluster with NVIDIA GPU support.
+Please refer to [Install Kubernetes](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html) on how to install a Kubernetes cluster with NVIDIA GPU support.

 ## Docker Image Preparation